evgenpatiy/game-domino-swing/README.md

 `mvn clean compile assembly:single`

-* "target" directory will be created, find **domino-1.0-SNAPSHOT-jar-with-dependencies.jar** inside and run application as per below, or just double-click on it, if you're as lazy as I am.
+* "target" directory will be created, find **domino-1.0-SNAPSHOT-jar-with-dependencies.jar** inside and run application as per below, or just double-click on it, if your operating environment enables it

 `java -jar domino-1.0-SNAPSHOT-jar-with-dependencies.jar`